A journey through history, art and countryside in Umbria, a hidden gem nestled in the heart of Italy.

 Head Teacher Shivaun stresses that the school is putting a great deal of effort into cascading the achievements to the rest of the school and the wider community by linking the challenge to everyday activities – evidence suggest that showcasing the achievement can not only build personal qualities but can change the view of what disabled people can achieve when given the opportunity.

 Preparation is key to the success of an expedition like this.
-Throughout the build-up to April 2025, the Sherbourne School will be undertaking a series of initiatives, from helping students research Svalbard and its environment and animals, to encouraging team building through games and activities.
+Throughout the build-up to the expedition starting in April 2025, the Sherbourne School will be undertaking a series of initiatives, from helping students research Svalbard and its environment and animals, to encouraging team building through games and activities.

 Over the coming months, the children will also gain experience of sled dogs and being around them, with a visit from Sled Dogs as Therapy.
 Acclimatisation training will include visits to Planet Ice and Tamworth Snow Dome to experience lower temperatures, snow and ice, while an off-road team walk will mean the students get used to being out together as a group.